 How are they important?

 There are two different phases in a person’s life from the Beta cell point of view and they are-

-- “Nothing happens to me” Phase: During this phase which may stretch, with a bit of luck, up to 30 years of age or so, people think that their body is immune to all the lifestyle abuses heaped on it, as nothing other than a bit of pot belly shows up externally.
+During this phase (up to 30 years, with luck) people think that their bodies are immune to all the lifestyle abuses, as nothing other than a bit of pot belly shows up externally.
 Internally, however, the Beta cells are getting killed due to glucose poisoning caused by excess blood sugar and/or blood fat.
 They are also fatigued due to increased insulin production caused by Insulin Resistance.

 - Beta cells are a special type of cells which grow very slowly after the age of 30.

 - The medicines used for treating Diabetes, other than insulin, further destroy Beta cells by way of increased fatigue.

 - The grain based diet, at lower calories is required to be consumed due to our present lifestyle, does not have enough nutrients to regenerate Beta cells.